-- 179 Moreover, Staff asserts the ISWC method is superior to the lead-lag approach because it actually measures the working capital supplied by investors, rather than simply measuring the utility's cash-flow needs regardless of the source of funds.253 According to Staff, the Commission has consistently preferred the use of the balance-sheet method for calculating cash working capital.254 - PacifiCorp argues its proposed \$1.03 million increase to Washington's allocated share of cash working capital is supported by a calculation255 based on figures taken from its "2003 Lead Lag Study."256 The Company asserts the ISWC approach is inferior to lead-lag studies,257 and Staff's rate base adjustments related to the Trapper, Bridger and Johnston mines are unjustified because Staff erred in its ISWC calculations.258 According to the Company, when errors in the Staff ISWC are corrected, investor-supplied working capital is a net positive \$92.8 million.259 - 181 Staff refers to our prior cases, arguing that we have consistently "preferred" the ISWC method.260 In addition, Staff asserts the Company's corrections to Staff's ISWC analysis are themselves in need of correction.
-According to Staff, when these corrections are made, investor-supplied working capital is shown to remain negative by \$3.7 million.261 In summary, Staff argues we should, "follow [our] precedent, appropriately calculate investor supplied working capital, and find that no investor supplied working capital should be added to rate base."262
+Moreover, Staff asserts the ISWC method is superior to the lead-lag approach because it actually measures the working capital supplied by investors, rather than simply measuring the utility's cash-flow needs regardless of the source of funds.
+According to Staff, the Commission has consistently preferred the use of the balance-sheet method for calculating cash working capital.

+PacifiCorp argues its proposed \$1.03 million increase to Washington's allocated share of cash working capital is supported by a calculation based on figures taken from its "2003 Lead Lag Study."
+The Company asserts the ISWC approach is inferior to lead-lag studies, and Staff's rate base adjustments related to the Trapper, Bridger and Johnston mines are unjustified because Staff erred in its ISWC calculations.
+According to the Company, when errors in the Staff ISWC are corrected, investor-supplied working capital is a net positive \$92.8 million.

+IswC method.
+Staff asserts the Company's corrections to Staff's IswC analysis are themselves in need of correction.
+According to Staff, when these corrections are made, investor-supplied working capital is shown to remain negative by \$3.7 million.
+In summary, Staff argues we should, "follow [our] precedent, appropriately calculate investor supplied working capital, and find that no investor supplied working capital should be added to rate base."

-255 Exh.
+&lt;sup>255 Exh.
 193 at Tab 8, 8.1.
 The discrepancy between the \$1,044,155 that appears on this exhibit and the \$1,029,079 adjustment the Company makes to the cash working capital balance allocated to Washington is not explained.

-256 Exh.
+&lt;sup>256 Exh.
 195-T at 12:5-7 (Wrigley).
 We note, however, the "2003 Lead Lag Study" is not a part of the record in this proceeding.